ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ### Packaging Your App

-When you run <code>ember build</code> at the command line, Ember compiles your application into the <code>dist</code> directory.
+When you run `ember build` at the command line, Ember compiles your application into the `dist` directory.
 That directory contains everything you need to make your application work in the browser.
 You can upload it to a static hosting service like S3 or Firebase, where browsers can download and run the JavaScript on the user's device.